thomasWeise/aitoa/book/metaheuristics/antColonyOptimization/README.md

 Here, we discuss the model update procedure for the first ACO algorithm, the *Ant System* (AS)&nbsp;[@DMC1996ASOBACOCA; @D1992OLANA] and its improved version, the *Max-Min Ant System* (MMAS)&nbsp;[@SH2000MMAS].

 Let $\searchSpaceSubset$&nbsp;be the list of the&nbsp;$\mu$ selected paths.
-Then, the model values (called "pheromones") in the matrix&nbsp;$M$ are updated as follows:
+Then, the model values in the matrix&nbsp;$M$ are updated as follows:

 $$ \arrayIndexx{M}{i}{j} = \min\{U, \max\{L, (1-\rho)\arrayIndexx{M}{i}{j} + \sum_{\forall \sespel\in \searchSpaceSubset} \arrayIndexx{\tau^{\sespel}}{i}{j} \}\} $$ {#eq:aco:update}